kitsudaiki/libKitsunemimiPersistence/README.md

 #### sqlite-database

 Simple handling class to connect to a sqlite database and send sql-commands to the database.
-The results are converted into table-items of libKitsuneCommon for better handling of the results of the database and to easily print the results on commandline.
+The results are converted into table-items of libKitsunemimiCommon for better handling of the results of the database and to easily print the results on commandline.

 #### log-writer